 Despite the progress identified above, critical gaps in financial management performance remain.
-Weaknesses in basic financial management practices continue to prevent four major agencies, and the Government as a whole, from achieving a clean audit opinion.
+Weaknesses in basic financial management practices and other limitations continue to prevent one major agency, and the Government as a whole, from achieving an audit opinion.
 The cost of maintaining effective financial operations is increasing, driven largely by the growing and high costs agencies are incurring to modernize agency financial systems.
-While Federal agencies have mobilized resources to meet the new and growing demand for real-time transparency into where recovery-related and other Federal dollars are going, more work is necessary to sustain these solutions in a cost-effective manner over the long term.
-Federal agencies reported approximately \$125 billion in improper payments in FY 2010 and continue to maintain thousands of unneeded real property assets on their books.
+While Federal agencies have mobilized resources to meet the new and growing demand for real-time transparency into where Federal dollars are going, more work is necessary to sustain these solutions in a cost-effective manner over the long term.
+Federal agencies reported approximately \$115 billion in improper payments in FY 2011 and continue to maintain thousands of unneeded real property assets on their books.
 These instances of Government waste compromise the integrity of Federal programs, lead to damaging inefficiencies, and erode citizens' trust in Government.
+However, initiatives as outlined below are resulting in progress with these issues and are putting the Government in a better position.